 - Refrigerate until ready to serve.

 - Pour olive oil, vinegar, and maple syrup into blender and liquefy about 15 seconds until well blended.

 - Serve over salad as desired.

-Here’s a picture of the salad with dressing on it.
 This breathtaking salad is so wonderful, you will eat it down to the last bite!